 This eco-friendly dryer is one of the simplest and most basic models on the list.
 Even though you can use it to dry most types of shoes and boots, it works great as a dryer for socks and gloves.

 You don’t have to use electricity, just place it over the heat vent and you have a practical dryer that uses the existing heat source.

-Made from child-safe polypropylene plastic, is safe for drying most materials and there’s no chance of fire hazard.
+Made from child-safe polypropylene plastic, is safe for drying most materials and there’s no chance of fire hazards.
 When assembled it can dry six items and you can easily take it apart and carry it with you in a practical travel bag.

 If you want to check more similar dryers, read our glove dryer reviews.